-What's happening in Barcelona?
+Barcelona: What has happened in Spain? - CBBC Newsround

 They are now looking for the missing driver.

-Spanish police said they have stopped a second attempted van attack in a small town called Cambrils near Barcelona.
+Spanish police said they have stopped another van attack in a small town called Cambrils near Barcelona.

-The police managed to stop the attackers before they hurt anyone.
+The police managed to stop the attackers before they reached a crowded area.

-The five suspected attackers were then killed by police.
+One woman died and the five suspected attackers were killed by police.

-Police think this attack was linked to the one that happened earlier in Barcelona
+Police think this attack was linked to the one that happened earlier in Barcelona.

-Two people have been arrested.
+Four people have been arrested.

-The police are still looking for the missing driver who ran away from the van on foot.
+The police are still looking for the missing driver who ran away from the van.

-Spain's Prime Minister Mariano Rajoy said it was a terrorist attack.
+Spain's Prime Minister Mariano Rajoy has described it as a terrorist attack.

+The extremist group that calls itself Islamic State says it is responsible.

+The city's famous football club, FC Barcelona, has said it was "deeply saddened" by the attack.